eideasy/signature-js/README.md

 </p>

 # eID Easy Signature JS
-@eid-easy/signature-js is an official eID Easy javascript library for creating signatures via eID Easy API.
+eid-easy/signature-js is an official eID Easy browser-side JavaScript library.
+You can use signature-js to handle eID Easy signing flows in your web application.

 ## Documentation
-The docs are available at TODO
+The docs are available at [https://docs.eideasy.com/electronic-signatures/](https://docs.eideasy.com/electronic-signatures/)